davidegiunchi/send-bacula-backup-report/README.md

 If you find a bug, send me the original mail(s) that give problem and i will analize it.
+You can contribute via github on https://github.com/davidegiunchi/send-bacula-backup-report .

  4 - THANKS